Frank1o3/No-Recoil/README.md

 This script is designed to help reduce recoil in Gunfight Arena, specifically optimized for the H scar.
 It uses AutoHotkey to simulate mouse movements and clicks, aiming to provide a smoother gaming experience.

-**Note**: While this script is optimized for Gunfight Arena, it may not work perfectly in other Roblox games.
-You may need to adjust the values in the `data.json` file to achieve the desired effect in different games.
+**Note**: While this script is optimized for Gunfight Arena, it will work perfectly in other Roblox games.
+But you may need to adjust the values in the `data.json` file to achieve the desired effect in different games.

 ## Features